Skip to main content

 What Constitutes a Valid Medical Condition?

-The definition of a medical condition that would necessitate an is broad.
+The definition of a medical condition that would necessitate an alternative standard is broad.
 It encompasses any health factor that makes meeting the wellness program’s requirements either unreasonably difficult or medically inadvisable.
 This is not limited to conditions that would be classified as a disability under the ADA.

 A temporary condition, such as pregnancy or recovery from surgery, would qualify if it prevents participation in the prescribed activity.
 The determination is based on the individual’s specific health circumstances, reinforcing the personalized nature of the accommodation requirement.